Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 Voh is output voltage which lies near to Vdd
 Any output voltage lies between Vih and Vdd should be consider as logic 1 as it may be used as logic 1 for next gate input Screen shot
-Based on the observation table:
+From the above pic:
+If any bump height lies between Vol and Vil can be considered as logic 0 If any bump height lies between Vil and Vih can be considered as undefined logic as bump can go high or low If any bump height lies between Vih and Voh can be considered as logic 1 Based on the observation table:
 ![Screenshot (102)](https://user-images.githubusercontent.com/90343497/133137705-00df9933-2bfb-4c6b-88cd-8cf2d71eacf9.png)
-1.If the pmos width lies between 1.8 and 2.2 there will be no huge difference in noise margin lab4
+1.If the pmos width lies between 1.8 and 2.2 there will be no huge difference in noise margin 2.On increasing the pmos width the Noise Margin High is increasing  and Noise Margin Low is decreasing From the Noise Margin we can conclude the things:
+1.The area between Voh and Vdd,0 and Vol can be used used as logic 1 and logic 0 for digital design 2.The undefined region in the curve can be used for amplification for analog design lab4
 ![lab 4 noise margin spice file](https://user-images.githubusercontent.com/90343497/132997092-e9254618-ff93-4992-b242-f7bf6a4d9574.png)
 ![lab4 noise margin simulation](https://user-images.githubusercontent.com/90343497/132997099-9256696b-8298-481c-b423-db2865c2bf72.png)